A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 \end{proof} The first several terms of $F^{\mathrm{p,v}}(x,t_{1},t_{2})$ are the following:

 The constant coefficients, which count Motzkin paths with no peaks and valleys, are in the OEIS \cite[A004149]{oeis}.

-Liu et al.\ \cite{Liu2008} gave recursive and continued fraction formulae for counting Dyck paths with peaks avoiding a specified set of heights and valleys avoiding another specified set of heights.
-We can do the same thing by applying our cluster method to the monoid network for Dyck paths, but here we give the analogous results for Motzkin paths.
-Note that Liu et al.\ defined the height of a peak (respectively, valley) to be the height at which its down step (respectively, up step) occurs, but we use the convention that the height of a peak or valley is the height at which the corresponding subword ($UD$ or $DU$) begins. \begin{thm} Let
+Liu, Ma, and Yeh \cite{Liu2008} gave recursive and continued fraction formulas for counting Dyck paths with peaks avoiding a specified set of heights and valleys avoiding another specified set of heights.
+We can do the same thing by applying our cluster method to the monoid network for Dyck paths, but here we give the analogous results for Motzkin paths.\footnote{Liu, Ma, and Yeh defined the height of a peak (respectively, valley) to be the height at which its down step (respectively, up step) occurs, but we use the convention that the height of a peak or valley is the height at which the corresponding subword ($UD$ or $DU$) begins.} \begin{thm} Let

 where $c_{n}$ is the number of Motzkin paths of length $n$ with every peak occuring at a height in $P\subseteq\mathbb{N}$ and every valley occuring at a height in $V\subseteq\mathbb{P}$.
 Then,

 where

 and